TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

          Message for the form evaluation function in case of correctly filled form.

-         **NOTE:** May be overridden by the property override feature of the formdata (see above).
+         **Note:** May be overridden by the property override feature of the formdata (see above).

    Default